 Lecturer in Counselling Psychology

 Helen is a Lecturer in Counselling Psychology.
 Prior to this, she completed Regent’s DPsych as a student.
 As a Play Therapist and Filial Therapist, Helen is particularly experienced in working with children, young people and families; and she enjoys incorporating metaphor, play and the creative arts into her practice with adult clients.

-Helen’s clinical experience encompasses NHS, school, charity and community settings within multi-disciplinary and multi-agency teams.
-She specialises in work with illness, death and bereavement: she has three years’ experience in NHS child and adult bereavement services and five years’ experience in a children’s hospital school, including establishing play therapy at two hospitals in Central London.
-She currently sees clients at The Centre for Better Health – a community mental health charity that offers open-ended interventions to adults with a range of presenting issues.
+Helen’s clinical experience encompasses NHS, school, charity and community settings within multi-disciplinary and multi-agency teams; and she currently sees clients in private practice.
+She specialises in work with illness, death and dying, and bereavement: she has three years’ experience in NHS child and adult bereavement services and five years’ experience in a children’s hospital school, including establishing play therapy at two hospitals in Central London.

 - WPF Therapy Certificate in CBT Skills, WPF Therapy, 2015

 - DPsych in Counselling Psychology, Regent’s University London, 2014-2018